A collection of documents regarding notable people within the investigations of President Kennedy's assassination.

 Carlos Jose Bringuier: Carlos Bringuier was a Cuban exile whose brother fought and was captured in the Bay of Pigs.
 Bringuier served the Directorio Revolucionario Estudiantil (DRE) a Cuban exile group that funded covertly by the Central Intelligence Agency.
 Bringuier had a famous confrontation with Lee Harvey Oswald and subsequently debated him publicly.
 Bringuier was also committed to spreading propaganda that Fidel Castro was responsible for the assassination of President John F. Kennedy in order to secure the American military invasion of Cuba.
 This document offers information on Bringuier and the Agency' sponsorship of the DRE.

 Manuel Francisco Artime Buesa: Referred to multiple times in the press as the CIA's "golden boy", the Agency helped Artime escape Cuba and defect to the United States.
 After training and leading forces at the ill-fated Bay of Pigs attack, Castro regime forces captured and successfully ransomed him to the United States.
 Artime eventually assumed control of the Movement for Revolutionary Recovery (MRR) a huge exile group with extensive official support and financing.
 Officials would later eventually realize the danger of such large, independently operating groups.
-Yet before the realization officials richly invested in Artime's operations, one internal Agency document reveals nearly five million dollars was spent just for Artime related operational expenses between June 1963 and June 1964.
+Yet before the realization officials richly invested in Artime's operations, one internal Agency file reveals nearly five million dollars was spent just for Artime related operational expenses between June 1963 and June 1964.
 Officials could not guarantee this autonomous group would not use some funding to secure kickbacks and improper withdrawals for unknown purposes.

 Richard Scully Cain: Richard Scully Cain: Cain served in the Chicago Police, as a private investigator, and was the Chief Investigator for the Cook County Sheriff's Office in Chicago.
 Cain was additionally an informant of the Federal Bureau of Investigation and Central Intelligence Agency and reported his frequent associations with various Cuban exiles to United States officials.
 Cain additionally was the driver for Chicago Mafia Boss Sam Giancana.
 A document offers that in 1963 Cain offered a unconfirmed report stating members of the Fair Play for Cuba Committee (FPCC) undertook a secret meeting to discuss the assassination of President Kennedy.
 This may have served an unseen purpose to lay future blame at the feet of the FPCC for President Kennedy's assassination.
 Masked men later murder Cain in a Chicago resturant.